newcubator/micro-bots/docs/completionNotice.md

 # Project Completion Notice

 A Slack Slash Command that maks it easy to generate project completion notices that are then send to the client.
-For this the asks you for a Moco Project and posts a completion notice as PDF in a given Slack channel.
+After calling command all ather the needed information for the PDF can be entered interactivly.
+The final pdf is then posted in the slack thread of the command.

 ## Technical Flow